 Domain Name System Blacklists

 Having your address blacklisted or blocked can be very frustrating, however it’s even more so if it’s not your fault.
 As mentioned, although an external IP address is unique, it’s not linked permanently to a specific connection.
 That means someone else has previously used it and it’s perfectly possible to end up using a blacklisted or blocked IP address caused by someone else.
 So for example if by sheer chance you are assigned the same address that has been used by someone for a spamming a website, you can have trouble accessing the site.
+There are lots of websites you can check but none have a definitive IP blacklist check simply because none exists.

 It would be very bad luck if it happened on a specific site, after all we all visit different websites.
 However there are some global lists that many sites use as a point of reference called DNSB (Domain Name System Blacklists).
 These are centrally held lists of IP addresses known to have been used for illicit behaviour like sending out spam email messages.